canonical/rockcraft/docs/how-to/convert-to-pebble-layer.rst

 ``rockcraft.yaml`` as a `top-level field
 <https://canonical-rockcraft.readthedocs-hosted.com/en/latest/
 reference.html#format-specification>`_
-and is represents the services which are loaded by the Pebble entrypoint when deploying a ROCK.
+and it represents the services which are loaded by the Pebble entrypoint when deploying a ROCK.

 Given the reference entrypoint, this guide's goal is to create two services: